Ethane1755/Obsidian/Zettelkasten/Untitled.md

 # Untitled
-The words I have difficulty pronouncing mostly have multiple syllables, lots of consonants mashed together.
+The words I have difficulty pronouncing mostly have multiple syllables, lots of consonants mashed together, and they usually occurs in the first of a sentence.

+What I can do to